Exterior views of the VA Boston Healthcare System's three main locations. Different shots of three buildings are shown left to right.

 A disproportionate number of mesothelioma patients are U.S. military veterans — particularly Navy veterans.
 Hundreds of thousands of military veterans suffered asbestos exposure (the only known cause of this cancer) during their service.

-Asbestos was an excellent material for fireproofing and insulating military assets like U.S. Navy ships, planes, tanks, and bases.
+Asbestos was excellent for fireproofing and insulating military assets like U.S. Navy ships, planes, tanks, and bases.

 Many military veterans had daily exposure to very high amounts of asbestos dust during their duties.
-Chronic exposure increased the likelihood of asbestos fibers being inhaled or ingested.
+Chronic exposure increases the likelihood of asbestos fibers being inhaled or ingested.

-Because mesothelioma has a 10-50-year latency period, many veterans have no idea they’re ill until symptoms become so severe.
+Because mesothelioma has a 10-50-year latency period, many veterans do not know they’re ill until symptoms become severe.
 Roughly 1,000 veterans are diagnosed with mesothelioma every year.

 Fortunately, eligible veterans can be treated for mesothelioma at world-class medical centers like the VA Boston Healthcare System.